 As a general sales tool, ActiveCampaign really shines for creating sequences through email, form, and landing page campaigns.
 While it has that in common with other email tools, it's structured a bit more like a CRM with a central hub for managing leads, deals, reports, and campaigns across your site and contact lists.

-ActiveCampaign pricing: Paid plans start at $15/month; full suite of AI features available on Pro plan, starting at $79/month.
+ActiveCampaign pricing: Paid plans start at $15/month; full suite of AI features available on the Pro plan, starting at $79/month.

 For more options: The best ActiveCampaign alternatives